Mambouna/openlegend-de/README.md

 1. Rules-Error: If a rule is translated incorrectly, please indicate where and if possible, what the correct interpretation is.
 2. Unclear Writing: If the phrasing or structure of a paragraph leaves the content of a rule unclear, please indicate where and if possible what is confusing about the wording.
 3. Language-Error: Grammar, sentence structure, typos, anything you find is appreaciated.

+## License Notice
+*This product was created under the Open Legend Community License and contains material that is copyright to Seventh Sphere Entertainment.
+Such use of Seventh Sphere Entertainment materials in this product is in accordance with the Open Legend Community License and shall not be construed as a challenge to the intellectual property rights reserved by Seventh Sphere Entertainment.
+Seventh Sphere Entertainment and Open Legend RPG and their respective logos are trademarks of Seventh Sphere Entertainment in the U.S.A. and other countries.*

+*"The full-text Open Legend Community License can be found at  [http://openlegendrpg.com/community-license](http://openlegendrpg.com/community-license).*